-This story, torn from the headlines, is the basis for “The Browning Brothers Search,” a corporate decision-making negotiation game for experienced negotiators from the Program on Negotiation’s Teaching Negotiation Resource Center (TNRC).
+This story, torn from the headlines, is the basis for “The Browning Brothers Search,” a corporate decision-making negotiation game from the Program on Negotiation’s Teaching Negotiation Resource Center (TNRC).
 In the process, the board of directors must decide what qualities an effective leader should possess.

 In the course of this leadership exercise, the participants, members of the board of directors, will focus on how to steer the company out of crisis, and what type of leader they need at this crucial juncture.
 In the process, students will come to understand the nature of effective leadership, and the role that negotiation plays in managing any large-scale enterprise.
 In their roles as board members, participants learn that: